On Harnessing Idle Compute at the Edge for Foundation Model Training: Background and Motivation

 \subsection{Existing Solutions and their Limitations}

-Distributed training can involve three forms of parallelism: (i) \textit{Data Parallelism (DP)}, which partitions input data into distinct batches, with each DP group holding a full model replica~\cite{DBLP:conf/osdi/LiAPSAJLSS14,eddl}; (ii) \textit{Pipeline Parallelism (PP)}, which partitions models by layers, and pipelines forward and backward computations across micro-batches to minimize device idle time~\cite{gpipe,pipedream}; and (iii) \textit{Tensor Parallelism (TP)}, which splits model parameters within layers across devices, allowing per-device memory consumption to be reduced~\cite{megatron,alpa}.
+Table~\ref{tab:related-comparison} summarizes how prior systems align with the requirements of edge FM training.
+Across these families, existing approaches do not simultaneously satisfy edge memory budgets, communication scalability, and robustness to heterogeneity and churn.

-Existing distributed training approaches fall in two categories: (1) native cloud approaches and (2) cloud approaches adapted to edge.
-Current cloud-based approaches (\eg \cite{megatron,alpa,atp} use 3D parallelism (DP+PP+TP).
-But they make strong assumptions that do not reflect the edge environment: (i) homogeneity in compute and communication among devices, and (ii) availability of high bandwidth communication between devices (\eg NVLINK).
-So, using these approaches as is in the edge setting leads to degraded performance.
-Existing edge distributed training methods limit themselves to 2D parallelism, specifically DP~\cite{eddl,dedloc} and PP~\cite{dtfm,swarm}).
-They do not consider TP, as the communication overhead in peer-to-peer TP negates its memory reduction benefit, as shown in ~\autoref{fig:comm-volume-problem}.
-Consequently, current edge training approaches inherit the drawbacks of cloud-based approaches with high device memory requirements and peer-to-peer communication overhead (due to DP AllReduce) as the key limitations.
+\mypar{Handling parallelism} Existing distributed training approaches fall into two broad categories: native cloud approaches and cloud approaches adapted to the edge.
+Current cloud-based systems (\eg \cite{megatron,alpa,atp}) combine DP, PP, and TP.
+This combination can reduce per-device memory demand, but it assumes homogeneous compute and communication resources together with high-bandwidth interconnects such as NVLINK.
+These assumptions do not hold in the edge environment, so applying cloud systems directly leads to poor performance.
+Existing edge training systems therefore retreat to 2D parallelism, specifically DP~\cite{eddl,dedloc} and PP~\cite{dtfm,swarm}.
+They avoid TP because peer-to-peer TP communication overwhelms its memory benefit on constrained links, as shown in~\autoref{fig:comm-volume-problem}.
+Consequently, neither family resolves the full edge setting: cloud 3D methods depend on datacenter-style networking, while edge DP/PP methods retain high per-device memory demand and DP AllReduce overhead.